Huemul/chimi/readme.md

 There are other tools that will help you improve your JS in Markdown.

-- [`prettier`](https://prettier.io/): Formas JavaScript, Markdown and other languages.
+- [`prettier`](https://prettier.io/): Formats JavaScript and other languages.
 Since `v1.8` it supports [formatting JS snippets inside Markdown files](https://github.com/prettier/prettier/releases/tag/1.8.0).

 - [`eslint-plugin-markdown`](https://github.com/eslint/eslint-plugin-markdown): Lints JavaScript code blocks in Markdown documents.
 Since `chimi` runs the code, there are things `eslint` could miss, e.g. you added a breaking change to the library but forgot to update your docs.
 But if you only want to lint your code, then `eslint-plugin-markdown` is all you need.